+'''

-$ docker exec -it scrapy-cluster_rest_1 bash '''
+$ docker exec -it scrapycluster_rest_1 bash

+'''

-5) Run the unit and integration test for that component.
+5. Run the unit and integration test for that component.
 Note that your output may be slightly different but your tests should pass consistently.

 '''

 $ ./run_docker_tests.sh

 ...

 Ran 20 tests in 5.742s

 OK

 ...

 Ran 1 test in 27.583s

+OK

 '''

-This script will run both offline unit tests and online integration tests for your particular container.
-You will want to do this on all the component containers.
+This script will run both of offline unit tests and the online integration tests for your particular container.
+You will want to do this on all three component containers.

 You now appear to have a working docker environment, so jump down to Your First Crawl to finish the quickstart.
-Note that since this is a pre-canned cluster thanks to docker compose, you have everything already spun up except the dump utilities.
+Note that since this is a precanned cluster thanks to docker compose, you have everything already spun up except the dump utilities.